Hybrid Workplace Data Security and Privacy

-Data security is a critical consideration for businesses of all types and sizes.
-Protecting customer, employee and company data and information has become increasingly challenging in a digital environment.
-And, now, with many organizations operating in a hybrid fashion with employees working from a wide range of settings, data security is becoming even more complex.
+Hybrid and remote work cybersecurity are critical considerations for businesses of all types and sizes transitioning to a more hybrid workplace.
+Protecting customer, employee, and company data and information has become increasingly challenging in a digital environment.
+And, now, with many organizations operating in a hybrid fashion with employees working from a wide range of settings, workplace data security and privacy is becoming even more complex.

 The phrase “data security” refers to “measures taken to protect a computer or computer system (as on the Internet) against unauthorized access or attack.”
 It’s a broad term that encompasses a wide range of actions companies might take, and requests of their employees and others, to ensure that data is safe.